tacaswell/pybindbug/README.md

 This is a producing case of a bug which compiles with pybind11 on both py310 and py312 (and py311).

-It will import correctly on py310 (and I believe py311a5) but not with py312 (CPython main branch).
+It will import correctly on py310, py311a7, and the 3.11 dev branch, but not with py312 (CPython main branch).
 The import failure is:

 ```